 NARA's Online Catalog

 - Facilitate a class discussion about other areas of domestic policy that apply the warfare metaphor.
 Two examples are the war on drugs and the war on poverty.

 The documents included in this project are from the Franklin Roosevelt Library; Record Group 142, Records of the Tennessee Valley Authority; and Record Group 69, Records of the Works Progress Administration.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Thousands of digital images can be searched in the online catalog.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.

 This article was written by John M. Lawlor, Jr., a professor at Reading Area Community College in Reading, PA.